 10 Reasons to Take a Babymoon

 A new fad of taking a “babymoon” has hit the western culture hard, and we’re all about it!
 If you don’t know what a babymoon is, it’s a relaxing or romantic vacation taken by parents-to-be before their baby is born.
 Deciding to buy into the fad and go is step one.
-And the figuring out where and what to do and then for how long . . .
+And then figuring out where and what to do and then for how long . . .
 That’s the fun part.

 There is so much buzz around this new “moon” we get to take, but where and when did this start?
 I don’t hear our parents or grandparents talking about their babymoons, so what’s the deal?

 From what I can gather, the term babymoon was coined from the British author and childbirth educator Sheila Kitzinger.
-But how she originally conceived of a babymoon wasn’t as an elaborate vacation planned before baby arrived, but for after delivery.
+But how she originally conceived of a babymoon wasn’t as an extravagant vacation planned before the baby arrived, but for after delivery.
 Babymoon: A time spent at home with just mom, dad, and baby to bond and get used to each other, arguably not very romantic, but important none-the-less.